sudheerj/javascript-interview-questions/README.md

 399. ### Is Node.js completely single threaded

-     Node is single thread, but some of the functions included in the Node.js standard library(e.g, fs module functions) are not single threaded. i.e, Their logic runs outside of the Node.js single thread to improve the speed and peformance of a program.
+     Node is a single thread, but some of the functions included in the Node.js standard library(e.g, fs module functions) are not single threaded. i.e, Their logic runs outside of the Node.js single thread to improve the speed and performance of a program.

      **[⬆ Back to Top](#table-of-contents)**